madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ##Ubuntu Installation

 I disabled UEFI and secure boot, and used the peculiar *novo* button to get the Lubuntu USB boot.
-Lubuntu install using a [bootable](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) USB was fast:
+Lubuntu install using a [bootable](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) USB was fast (though it is not the fastest SSD):

 ```
 $ sudo hdparm -tT /dev/sda